abaghbanferdows/abaghbanferdows.github.io/index.md

 title: "Home"
 ---

-# Welcome

-I'm **Alireza Baghbanferdows**, a Ph.D. student in Economics at Toronto Metropolitan University.
+I’m **Alireza Baghbanferdows**, a Ph.D. student in Economics at Toronto Metropolitan University.

 Use the navigation bar above to view my CV, teaching, research, and contact info.